react-hookz/web/migrating-from-react-use.md

 toggle("hello");
 ```

-NOTES: `@react-hookz/web`'s implementation is the same signature as the native `Set` object, but its methods are wrapped to cause componentf to rerender with changes.
+NOTES: `@react-hookz/web`'s implementation is the same signature as the native `Set` object, but its methods are wrapped to cause components to rerender with changes.

 #### useQueue